processing/p5.js-web-editor/developer_docs/testing.md

 ## Some more background on tests

-### test driven development (TDD)
+### Test Driven Development (TDD)
-BDD???
+Do we want a section here about TDD history?

 ### snapshot testing
 You can save a snapshot of what the HTML looks like when the component is rendered.

 ### integration tests
 Testing multiple components together.
-A small example is rendering a parent component and a child component within that.
+A small example is rendering a parent component in order to test the interactions between children components.
+For frontend development, integration tests might focus on end-to-end flows using Puppeter or another type of headless browser testing.
+We don't do this just yet.

 ### unit tests
 Most of our tests are of this type.
 In this, you're testing a the functionality of a single component and no more.
+They provide lots of feedback on the specific component that you're testing, with the cost of high [redundant coverage](https://github.com/testdouble/contributing-tests/wiki/Redundant-Coverage) and more time spent refactoring tests when components get rewritten.

+### Other terminology for mocking
+Thanks [Test Double Wiki](https://github.com/testdouble/contributing-tests/wiki/Test-Double) for the definitions.
+#### Test double
+Broadest available term to describe any fake thing used in place of a real thing for a test.
+#### Stub
+Any test double that uses a preconfigured response, such always responding with placeholder json to a certain fetch call.
+#### Fake
+A test double that provides an alternate implementation of a real thing for the purpose of a test.
+#### Mock
+Colloquially can mean any of the above, just used generally for test doubles.
+#### Partial mock
+Refers to any actual object which has been wrapped or changed to provide artificial responses to some methods but not others.
+Partial mocks are widely considered to be an anti-pattern of test double usage.

+#### Spy
+Records every invocation made against it and can verify certain interactions took place after the fact.

 ## Internationalization
 This project uses i18next for internationalization.
 If you import the render function with the i18n wrapper from ``test_utils.js``, it's set up to use English, so the components with be rendered with English text and you should be able to count on this to test for specific strings.